 ROYAL JELLY Side Effects & Safety

-Royal jelly is POSSIBLY SAFE for most people when used short-term.
-It can cause serious allergic reactions including asthma, swelling of the throat, and death.
+Royal jelly is POSSIBLY SAFE for most people when taken by mouth appropriately.
+A specific product containing a combination of royal jelly, bee pollen extract, and bee pollen plus pistol extract (Femal by Natumin Pharma) has been used safely for up to 2 months.
+Another combination product containing royal jelly and flower pollen (Melbrosia) has been used safely for up to 3 months.
+Royal jelly might cause serious allergic reactions including asthma, swelling of the throat, and death.
 Rarely, it might cause the colon to bleed, accompanied by stomach pain and bloody diarrhea.

-There isn't enough information to know if royal jelly is safe when applied directly to the skin.
-It has caused inflammation and allergic rash when applied to the scalp.
+Royal jelly is also POSSIBLY SAFE when applied to the skin appropriately.
+However, it has caused inflammation and allergic rash when applied to the scalp.

-Asthma or allergies: Don’t use royal jelly if you have asthma or allergies.
+Asthma or allergies: Don’t use royal jelly if you have asthma or allergies to bee products.
 It could cause some serious reactions, even death.

 Inflamed skin (dermatitis): Royal jelly might make dermatitis worse.

 Low blood pressure: Royal jelly might lower blood pressure.
 If your blood pressure is already low, taking royal jelly might make it drop too much.

 Royal jelly might increase the effects of warfarin (Coumadin).
 Taking royal jelly with warfarin (Coumadin) might result in an increased chance of bruising or bleeding.